gandalf1819/SF-Opioid-Crisis/README.md

 ### Safe injection sites (SIS):

-Safe injection sites are medically supervised facilities designed to provide a hy- gienic and stress-free environment in which individuals are able to consume illicit recreational drugs intravenously and reduce nuisance from public drug use.
+Safe injection sites are medically supervised facilities designed to provide a hygienic and stress-free environment in which individuals are able to consume illicit recreational drugs intravenously and reduce nuisance from public drug use.
 They are part of a harm reduction approach towards drug problems.
 North America’s first SIS Insite opened in the Downtown Eastside (DTES) neighborhood of Vancouver in 2003.

 ## Potential Questions: